tundish/blathnaid/NOTES.rst

 "Dad thanks you", said Jack without much conviction.

-"That I know, Jack.
+"That's certain, Jack.
 And we must reckon up, presently.
 For today and for times past."

 Broke
 -----

-In those days you see, people would help their neighbours with all kinds of work.
-Whatever was still owing they would settle up at Yuletide.
+In those days you see, people would always help their neighbours whenever there was need.
+And if they got to owing they would settle up at Yuletide.
 Jack blushed to think that this year there had been very little to offer anyone.
 And the Blacksmith was chief among their creditors.
 According to custom, Jack bowed and asked how he might be of service.